tate11/pms/pms_data_bi/README.rst

 archivo == 14 'Estado Reservas'

+company_id == company's id or False for all

 fechafoto = start date to take data

-in the example recive 8 'Tipo Habitación' from '2018-01-01'
+in the example recive 8 'Tipo Habitación' from company_id 1 from '2018-01-01'

 Credits